EddWasTaken/eddwastaken.github.io/_posts/2025-03-26-cyber-apocalypse-2025-blockchain.md

 image:
     path: banner.jpg
 ---
-## Preface
 This write-up contains the solutions to all the Blockchain challenges in the CTF hosted by HackTheBox [Cyber Apocalypse 2025: Tales from Eldoria](https://ctf.hackthebox.com/event/details/cyber-apocalypse-ctf-2025-tales-from-eldoria-2107), as well as my thought process in finding these solutions.

-In all of these chalelnges, we are provided with the **.sol** files of the smart contracts deployed in the private Ethereum network, and by connecting to the spawned docker container using something like `nc`, our player address, our player private key, and the addresses of the setup and target contracts.
+In all of these challenges, we are provided with the **.sol** files of the smart contracts deployed in the private Ethereum network, and by connecting to the spawned docker container using something like `nc`, our player address, our player private key, and the addresses of the setup and target contracts.

 For solving the challenges, I decided to use web3.py for interacting with the contracts, and the [REMIX IDE](https://remix.ethereum.org/) for generating any needed ABIs.